Sophiaaa-Y/student-effort-analysis/README.md

-# Exploring the Drivers of Academic Effort: A Bayesian Analysis of Email-Based Interventions and Behavioral Changes
+# Exploring the Impact of Encouragement and Student Behaviour on Academic Effort in Second-year Statistics Courses

 ## Overview